qemus/qemu-arm/readme.md

   You can use the [qemu](https://github.com/qemus/qemu/) container to run x86 and x64 images on ARM.

-### How do I run Proxmox as a container?

-  If you prefer a web-based management interface, or some advanced features that this container may not offer, you can try out [dockur/proxmox](https://github.com/dockur/proxmox).

 ### How do I expose network ports?

   When using bridge networking, you can expose ports by adding them to your compose file.
 If you want to be able to connect to the SSH service of the machine for example, you would add it like this: